syncfusion-content/uwp-docs/uwp/Accordion/Getting-Started.md

 {% endtabs %}

-## Adding Children to SfAccordion Control
+## Adding Children to UWP Accordion Control

-`SfAccordion` accepts `SfAccordionItem` as its children when added directly.
+`UWP Accordion` accepts `SfAccordionItem` as its children when added directly.
 Here five SfAccordionItems are added as the children of the SfAccordion.

 {% tabs %}